ryayoung/excelbird/README.md

 > **A front-end framework for Excel that can do magical things.**

-**The problem:** With traditional tools, scripting Excel is tedious for two reasons:
-1. **Layout**: You must refer to actual cell locations in your code, and tell them each what to do.
-2. **Cell References**: The most important feature of a spreadsheet - the ability to see how calculations were made - is not available to you when scripting.

-**With excelbird:**
-1. Layout and styling is as easy as building an HTML page.
+Layout and styling is as easy as building an HTML page.
 You don't have to tell cells where to go.

-2. A dataframe library where all calculations are lazily evaluated as formulas and cell references at write time.
+A dataframe library where all calculations are lazily evaluated as formulas and cell references at write time.

 #